SportswatchApp/sportswatch--api/README.md

 1. Clone the `develop` branch
 2. Setup a virtual environment `venv` in project root with pip installed
   - `$ python -m venv /path/to/root/venv`
-3. Run `pip install -r requirements.txt`
+3. Run `$ pip install -r requirements.txt`

-To run the API: `python manage.py runserver`.
+To run the API: `$ python manage.py runserver`.
 Will typically be served on 127.0.0.1:8000